ahabedsoltan/ahabedsoltan.github.io/content/publication/gedon-2023-feature/index.md

 - Mikhail Belkin
 date: '2023-01-01'
 publishDate: '2024-02-27T00:38:29.229262Z'

 publication_types: ['paper-conference']

-publication: In '*UniReps: the First Workshop on Unifying Representations in Neural Models*'
+publication: In *UniReps: the First Workshop on Unifying Representations in Neural Models*
+publication_short: In *UniReps*

 abstract: UniReps: the First Workshop on Unifying Representations in Neural Models at NeurIPS, 2023